Request Closure of Non-Conviction Criminal File

 - You have no other convictions on file anywhere else in Canada

-A non-refundable fee of $39.55 ($35 plus HST) applies to any request for the destruction of fingerprint records and photographs.
+A non-refundable fee of $39.55 ($35 plus HST) applies to any request for the closure of any non-conviction entries on your criminal record.

 REQUEST FOR RECONSIDERATION

 When a request for criminal record destruction is refused, the requestor will be notified of the refusal and the reason for the refusal.
 The requestor shall have the right to appeal the refusal.
 The request for appeal shall be in writing.

 An additional non-refundable fee of $39.55 ($35 plus HST) will apply to any Request for Reconsideration.